Topological string amplitudes for the local half K3 surface: Closed expressions for amplitudes

 Similarly, from (\ref{omegainu}) and (\ref{mirrormap}) we obtain \eqb \ln\omega \Eqn{=}\phi +\left(\frac{(E_6E_2-E_4^2)a_2}{1152\Delta} -\frac{(E_4E_2-E_6)b_2}{96\Delta}\right.\nn\\ && \left. {}+\frac{(-2E_4^2E_2^2-8E_6E_4E_2+5E_4^3+5E_6^2)b_1^2}{9216\Delta^2} \right)e^{2\phi} +{\cal O}\left(e^{3\phi}\right),\qquad \eqe which will be used later.
 As explained in the beginning, the instanton part of the prepotential is given by

 Here $\dphi^{-1}$ denotes integration with respect to $\phi$ of a power series in $e^\phi$.

 This prepotential is identified with the genus zero amplitude $\calF_0$ for the local $\frac{1}{2}$K3 surface.
 The bare gauge coupling $\tau$ is interpreted as the K\"ahler modulus $\tau$ of the original $\frac{1}{2}$K3.
-The scalar vev $\phi$ is identified with the K\"ahler modulus $\varphi$ with \cite{Eguchi:2002fc}
+The scalar expectation value $\phi$ is identified with the K\"ahler modulus $\varphi$ as \cite{Minahan:1997ct}

 Taking this into account, $\calF_0$ is expanded as \eqb F_0 \Eqn{=} -\frac{E_4 b_1}{4\left[\prod_{k=1}^\infty (1-q^k)\right]^{12}} e^{2\pi i\varphi}\nn\\ &&+\frac{-2E_6\Delta a_2+24E_4\Delta b_2+(E_4^2E_2+2E_6E_4)b_1^2} {384\left[\prod_{k=1}^\infty (1-q^k)\right]^{24}} e^{4\pi i\varphi} +{\cal O}\left(e^{6\pi i\varphi}\right). \eqe By substituting the coefficients $a_n,b_n$ of the Seiberg--Witten curve presented in Appendix A, one obtains the genus zero amplitude for the local $\frac{1}{2}$K3 as a series expansion in $e^{2\pi i\varphi}$ up to any desired order.